eclipse-hono/hono/site/documentation/content/admin-guide/kura-adapter-config.md

 of starting the corresponding [Docker image](https://hub.docker.com/r/eclipse/hono-adapter-kura/) created from it.

 {{% notice info %}}
-The Kura adapter is deprecated and will be removed completely in Hono 2.0.0.
+The Kura adapter has been removed in Hono 2.0.0.
 Support for Kura version 4 and later is still available by means of Hono's standard MQTT adapter.
 {{% /notice %}}

 ## Service Configuration